Southland Region: Economy

 The subnational gross domestic product (GDP) of Southland was estimated at NZ$6.36 billion in the year to March 2019, 2.1% of New Zealand's national GDP.
 The subnational GDP per capita was estimated at $63,084 in the same period.
 In the year to March 2018, primary industries contributed $1.35 billion (22.4%) to the regional GDP, goods-producing industries contributed $1.52 billion (25.2%), service industries contributed $2.63 billion (43.7%), and taxes and duties contributed $516 million (8.6%).

 The region's economy is based on agriculture, tourism, fishing, forestry and energy resources like coal and hydropower.

 The agriculture industry includes both sheep and dairy farming which both account for a significant proportion of the region's revenue and export receipts.
 Much of this farming is on the Southland Plains, with expansion into the more remote western regions since the 1950s and 1960s.
 Southland also has the world's largest raw milk-processing plant at the town of Edendale which was established by Fonterra.
 In the 2019–20 season, there were 591,600 milking cows in Southland, 12.0% of the country's total herd.
 The cows produced 247,230 tonnes of milk solids, worth $1,780 million at the national average farmgate price ($7.20 per kg).

 Other sizeable industries in Southland include coal and hydroelectric power.
 Eastern Southland has significant deposits of lignite which are considered to be New Zealand's biggest fossil fuel energy resource.
 Solid Energy operated open cast lignite mines at Newvale and Ohai until its 2015 bankruptcy.

 Southland hosts the nation's largest hydroelectric power station at Manapouri which is owned by Meridian Energy and powers the Tiwai Point Aluminium Smelter.
 The Manapouri project generated much controversy from environmental groups which initiated the Save Manapouri Campaign in opposition to rising water levels in nearby lakes.

+In 2026 it was announced that a datacenter will be built in Southland at a cost of $3 billion dollars and be New Zealand's second largest consumer of electricity after Tiwai Point.

 Tourism spending is a major factor of the Southland economy, with NZ$595 million being spent by visitors in 2016, of which $210 million was spent in the Fiordland area.
 In July 2007 the New Zealand Government awarded oil and gas exploration permits for four areas of the Great South Basin.
 The three successful permit holders were ExxonMobil New Zealand, OMV and Greymouth Petroleum.